 People usually contact me because of a relationship issue, a family dilemma, difficulties in everyday living, cultural identity concerns, or a history of a psychological trauma that interferes with living a satisfying life.

 Many of my clients are successful in their career or academic pursuits, and often at the expense of overlooking other areas of their life.
 Their self-care practices are neglected, or their relationships lack vitality and meaning, for example.
 But because they’re often bright people, they have a difficult time ignoring that something feels “off.”

-Many clients who seek me out have also had prior therapy experience without lasting results, or they have read self-help literature.
+Many clients who seek me out have also had prior therapy experience without lasting results, or they have read self-help literature in a sincere effort to understand themselves and those around them more deeply.
 I’m not surprised when my clients come to me already knowing a thing or two about psychology.

 In any case, my clients seek therapy for a variety of reasons, but they all know that they want to “go deeper” into themselves in therapy.
 It is their hope that therapy will help them access a place within where they can start to use their issues rather than being used by them.

 WHAT IS YOUR APPROACH LIKE AS A THERAPIST?